nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 Can I add multiple device topics to the same datasource?
 * No, we recommend you create multiple data sources for each unique device topic.
 You can also configure multiple correlated sensors into one device topic in LoopEdge or create a Gateway in Xi IoT to aggregate data from multiple sources.

+Is there a way I can ingest multiple PLC sources under one data source?
+* Yes, you can configure multiple devices under one device topic in LoopEdge.